zytedata/zyte-common-items/docs/usage/request-templates.rst

 <request-template-api>`.

-Often, you only need to build a URL template by figuring out where request parameters go and using the right URL-encoding :ref:`filters <filters>`, :func:`~jinja-filters.urlencode` or :func:`~urllib.parse.quote_plus`, depending on how spaces are encoded:
+Often, you only need to build a URL template by figuring out where request parameters go and using the right URL-encoding :ref:`filter <filters>`, :func:`~jinja-filters.urlencode` or :func:`~urllib.parse.quote_plus`, depending on how spaces are encoded: